 The Bank’s first review of its expenses in relation to lending, conducted in 1955, centered on three graphs illustrating the record of expenses and operations back to its startup.
-The graphs, updated in original format over the history of the institution, are presented below, followed by commentary with historical perspective.
+The graphs, updated in original format over the history of the institution, are presented below (click to expand), followed by commentary with historical perspective.

 Bank Expenses and Lending Since 1946

 A key finding with regard to recent history is that the Bank has exercised moderation in budgeting over the past two decades.
-Net administrative expenses expressed in constant dollars (i.e., adjusted for the estimated impacts of inflation) are at about the same level as 15-20 years ago, notwithstanding some peaks and valleys, while IBRD/IDA lending reached new highs in the past two fiscal years.
+Net administrative expenses expressed in constant dollars (i.e., adjusted for the estimated impacts of inflation) are at about the same level as 15 years ago, notwithstanding some peaks and valleys, while IBRD/IDA lending reached new highs in the past two fiscal years.
+Note: The decrease in expenses in real terms in FY21-22 largely reflects the reduction in travel due to Covid.

 Looking at the long term, interpretation of the graphs has to be highly qualified with respect to the originally intended purpose of the series as primary cost-efficiency indicators.
 Bank operational work has of course evolved terrifically in scope and diversity, methodology and technology, and (decreased) relative cost of lending preparation and supervision since the founding of the organization.
 In particular, in viewing the long-term trend of expenses in relation to amounts of lending by fiscal year, a number of developments that are not evident from the graphs should be noted as follows.